yuhko-msft/microsoft-graph-docs/api-reference/beta/api/ediscovery-custodian-removehold.md

 }
 ```

-The following is a an example of the response.
+The following is an example of the response.

 ### Response